wolfmanx/mongo-python-driver/README.rst

 =================

-.. warning:: This is an unofficial fork of the original PyMongo
-             driver.
-Read README-context-extension before using
+.. warning:: This is an unofficial fork of the original PyMongo driver.
+See README-context-extension.rst before using it.
-             it.

 =======
 PyMongo